FranciSessa/Arudino-Python-SImple-Attitude-Indicator/README.md

 - Although a **heading indicator** is included in the Tkinter GUI, it is **not used** in the live plotting script, since a **magnetometer** would be required to measure heading in real time.

-- Some comments in the code may still be in Italian (I’m Italian!) — I might have forgotten to translate all of them 😅
+- Some comments in the code may still be in Italian (I’m Italian!), I might have forgotten to translate all of them 😅

 ---